sidd-harth/apigee-cicd/README.md

-## !! version 2 !!
-# CI/CD Demo - Apigee API Management Platform
+# CICD Demo - Apigee API Management Platform - v2
 This repository includes the instructions and pipeline definition for CI/CD using Jenkins, Apigee Lint, Apickli, Cucumber Reports, Slack & Apigee Maven Deploy plugin on Apigee.

 Often the most difficult and confusing aspect of application development is figuring out how to build a common framework for creating/deploying new applications.
 Over time, development teams have started using tools like Maven to automate some of these functions.
 This repository uses various tools/plugins for deploying Apigee bundles to the Edge platform.